PoisotLab/ms_betacov_mapping/README.md

-For all bat hosts of *Betacoronavirus*, we extracted their predicted viral sharing network, generated from a previously published generalized additive mixed model of virus sharing by a tensor function of phylogenetic distance and geographic range overlap [@Albery2020PreGlo].
+For all bat hosts of *Betacoronavirus*, we extracted their predicted viral sharing network, generated from a previously published generalized additive mixed model of virus sharing by a tensor function of phylogenetic distance and geographic range overlap across mammals [@Albery2020PreGlo].
 This network stores pairwise values of viral community similarity.
 To project viral sharing values into a single value for every pixel, we averaged the pairwise scores.
 High values of the average sharing propensity means that this specific extant bat assemblage is likely to be proficient at exchanging viruses.

 ## Composite risk map